 23. University of Maryland – Usable Security

-The Usable Security course at University of Maryland is one of the many free online security courses offered to students around the world.
+The Usable Security course at the University of Maryland is one of the many free online security courses offered to students around the world.
 Often, security systems only focus on how to protect the system, with little focus on how the security changes affect the user.
 In this course, students learn how to design secure systems in a way that also improves usability.
 This helps improve human performance while also improving the overall security of a system.

-Useful Fact: University of Maryland – College Park secures $500 million in research funding each year, making it one of the best funded research institutions in the United States.
+Useful Fact: University of Maryland – College Park secures $500 million in research funding each year, making it one of the best-funded research institutions in the United States.

 24. University of Michigan – Internet History, Technology, and Security